Could You Have Prediabetes?

 - Adults aged 45 or older without any risk factors

-- Overweight children aged 10 years and older who have two of these risk factors:
+- Overweight children aged 10 years and older who have 2 of these risk factors:

 - High body mass index (BMI) based on child's weight and height